epainos/gofuli/README.md

     $ goful

 ### users for Linux
-Linux user need to install gnome-terminal for shell and gnoem-sushi for preview
+Linux user need to install gnome-terminal for shell and gnoem-sushi for preview, and vim

     sudo apt install gnome-terminal
     sudo apt install gnome-sushi
+    sudo apt install vim

 ### users for Windows